 The Office of Student Success is open for virtual meetings.
 E-mail us, and a success specialist will schedule a convenient time to meet with you via phone or WebEx.
 If you have a previously scheduled meeting, specialists will e-mail you to provide instructions on holding these sessions remotely.

 ADSC is available to continue assisting you for programs and services.

 - TLC and PACT Program Participants: Please reach out to your specialist via the peer tutoring scheduler.
-You can create an account, or if you already have one, log in and select ADSC Emergency Services.
+You can create an account, or if you already have one, log in and select ADSC Virtual Services.
 You can make an appointment to meet virtually with your specialist or the director.
 You will be able to utilize a white board, audio, chat, etc. to continue your sessions.
 You may e-mail your specialists directly for assistance.